Spinal Stenosis

 Orin Atlas, MD, FAAOS

-Orthopedic Surgeon & Spine Specialist located in Hainesport, NJ
+Orthopedic Spine Surgeon located in Hainesport, NJ

 Numbness, tingling, and pain in your neck, back, arms, and legs can be signs of spinal stenosis, a condition that leads to compression of your nerves and spinal cord.
 If you have these symptoms for more than a month or they’re getting worse, see orthopedic surgeon Orin Atlas, MD, FAAOS, at Atlas Spine.
 Located in Hainesport, New Jersey, Dr. Atlas provides personalized care and individual attention from the very start so you get the help you need.
 To schedule a visit, call the office or book online today.